How to Pay Off Your Mortgage Early (4 Proven Strategies)

 Does making 1 extra mortgage payment a year help?

 Absolutely.
-Making just one extra mortgage payment a year acts as a great mortgage acceleration technique.
-It can shave several years off a 30-year mortgage and save you tens of thousands of dollars in interest, depending on your loan amount and remaining term.
+Making just one extra mortgage payment a year acts as a highly effective mortgage acceleration technique.
+It can shave roughly 4 to 5 years off a standard 30-year mortgage profile and save you tens of thousands of dollars in accumulated interest, depending on your original loan amount and current rate.

 Should I pay off my mortgage early or invest?

-This age-old question depends on interest rates.
-If your mortgage rate is very low (e.g., 3-4%), mathematics suggest you would likely earn more money by putting that extra cash into the stock market (historically yielding 7-10%).
-However, if your mortgage rate is high (7%+), investing involves serious risk to try and beat that 7% "guaranteed return" you'd get by paying off the house.
+This age-old question primarily relies on current interest rates and risk tolerance.
+If your mortgage rate is extremely low (e.g., 2.5-4%), the mathematics strictly suggest you would likely earn more total net worth by funneling that extra cash into the diversified stock market (which historically yields around a 7-10% return).
+However, if your mortgage rate is relatively high (6.5%+), market investments involve substantial risk to try and reliably beat that 6.5% "guaranteed tax-free return" you essentially receive by directly paying down the principal of the house.

 How Much Could You Save?

-Our powerful mortgage calculator allows you to model custom extra payments visually on a graph.
-See exactly when your home will be paid off!
+Our powerful mortgage calculator allows you to flexibly model custom extra payments visually.
+See exactly how quickly your home will be completely paid off and exactly how many thousands you will save!

 Calculate Extra Payments Now